This course achieved 92% student satisfaction in the most recent National Student Survey

-Psychology is also a subject that has many applications and is particularly relevant in any field where people are an important feature.
-Psychology graduates are employed in marketing, teaching, occupational therapy, social work, nursing, personnel management, the police and the media.
-Studying Psychology develops transferable skills that are highly valued by employers, such as interpersonal and communication skills, numeracy and computer literacy, presentation and time management skills and critical thinking.
+The breadth of Psychology provides an excellent foundation for a wide range of careers.
+Studying Psychology develops skills that are highly valued by employers, such as interpersonal and communication skills, numeracy and computer literacy, presentation and time management skills and critical thinking.

 An estimated 15-20% of Psychology graduates eventually become professional Psychologists employed in a range of specialisms such as Clinical Psychology, Educational Psychology, and Forensic Psychology in the Criminal Justice System.